If you are stressed out over your baby’s eczema, this Eczema Babies Healing Plan is for you.

 I am constantly learning about new ingredients and methods.
 I look for Science backed, trial-tested (if possible) therapies.
 For Singaporean mummies, you can refer to this list from local blogger eczemablues for the most commonly used products and a quick breakdown of ingredients.
 For a wider range, WWW.EWG.ORG is a great place to search for your product of choice to learn more.

 The point is, keep searching for a simpler skincare regime that is suitable for your baby.

 Looking after an eczema baby is ten times more tiring and stressful than a normal baby.
 You only have a finite amount of hours in a day so choose your battles wisely.
 The key to creating a conducive healing environment for baby and your family is to keep it simple.

 There are a great many distractions in a day to draw us away from what is important.
 So list out your non negotiables when developing a healing plan for baby.
-My non negotiables is managing Corey’s known allergens in our home environment.
-He is allergic to eggs, milk and peanuts so ensuring he gets a good nutritious diet is non negotiable.
+My non-negotiables are managing Corey’s known allergens in our home environment.
+He is allergic to eggs, milk, and peanuts so ensuring he gets a good nutritious diet is non-negotiable.
 Meals are kept simple at home so that Corey feels included.

 Reduce clutter to a minimum